 There are no formal entry requirements for this course.
 However, students must be employed in a community pharmacy.
 Students will be asked to provide their Unique Student Identifier (USI) during enrolment.
 This is a government requirement for nationally accredited training.
 Follow the enrolment steps to create/find your USI.
 Note: Students under the age of 18 will be required to obtain consent from a parent/guardian as part of the enrolment.
 This is a requirement when enrolling into nationally accredited training courses.
 Details for the consent form can be found below.

-Students enrolled in this skill set will experience workplace-based delivery with regular contact from a qualified Guild Trainer.
-The Trainer will guide and support the student and supervisor throughout the duration of their enrolment.
+Students enrolled in this skill set will experience workplace-based delivery with regular contact from a qualified Guild Training Trainer/Assessor.
+The Guild Training Trainer/Assessor will guide and support the student and supervisor throughout the duration of their enrolment.
 The below 2 units will be completed via digital platform via Guild Ed student management system.

 Guild Training courses include electronic/PDF Learner Guides (workbooks) as standard.
 Hardcopy Learner Guides (paper workbooks) are available for $25 per unit of study.